rxceed/ros2_raisa_logistic/README.md

 |   |   |   |-- LICENSE
 |   |   |   |-- package.xml
 ```
+- Change the API host in secret.hpp inside reeman_api_service package <br>
+The header file is located in *ros2_raisa_logistic/src/reeman_api_service/inlcude/reeman_api_service/secret.hpp*<br>
+Change the host in the address string into the IP address of the Reeman ROS API host.
+Example: The address of POST_NAV_URL is originally (after repository cloning) "http://host/cmd/nav", if the IP address of the ROS API
+is 10.7.101.100, then change it to "http://10.7.101.100/cmd/nav"
 - Build the packages using the build script
 ```bash
 bash build.sh